Beyond CVaR: Leveraging Static Spectral Risk Measures for Enhanced Decision-Making in Distributional Reinforcement Learning: Introduction

 Optimizing static risk measures is more interpretable since it can be described as finding the policy that gives the best possible outcome in the worst-case scenario.
 However, unlike dynamic risk measures, the risk preference that the policy optimizes for at later stages is unclear.
 Traditionally, calculating these risk preferences has been limited to CVaR due to computational complexity \citep{Bauerle.Ott2011, Bellemare.etal2023}.
 However, we demonstrate that by leveraging the decomposition of coherent risk measures \citep{Pflug.Pichler2016} and the return distribution within the DRL framework, these evolving risk preferences can also be computed for more general spectral risk measures.
 The intuition behind this approach is that a decision maker selects an initial risk preference, but it may change as new information becomes available over time.
 It is important to emphasize that, unlike previous works \citep{Chow.etal2015,Stanko.Macek2019} that use the decomposition of CVaR to derive optimal policies, we utilize this decomposition only to explain the behavior of the optimal policy, not for policy optimization.
 In fact, \citet{Hau.etal2023a} have demonstrated that the decomposition of coherent risk measures cannot be reliably applied for policy optimization, and the optimality claims in those works are inaccurate.

 The contributions of our work are as follows: \begin{itemize} \item We propose a novel DRL algorithm with convergence guarantees that optimizes static Spectral Risk Measures (SRM).
-SRM, expressed as a convex combination of CVaRs at varying risk levels, provides practitioners with the flexibility to define a wide range of risk profiles, including the well-known Mean-CVaR measure. \item We demonstrate that the return distributions in the DRL framework allow for the temporal decomposition of SRM, offering insights into the agent’s evolving risk preferences over time. \item Through extensive evaluations, we show that our model accurately learns policies aligned with the SRM objective and outperforms both risk-neutral and risk-sensitive DRL models in various settings. \end{itemize}
+SRM, expressed as a convex combination of CVaRs at varying risk levels, provides practitioners with the flexibility to define a wide range of risk profiles, including the well-known Mean-CVaR measure. \item We demonstrate that return distributions in the DRL framework enable the temporal decomposition of SRM, allowing us to identify intermediate risk measures that preserve the optimality of the policy.
+These risk measures provide insights into the agent’s evolving risk preferences over time and enhance the interpretability of our algorithm. \item Through extensive evaluations, we show that our model accurately learns policies aligned with the SRM objective and outperforms both risk-neutral and risk-sensitive DRL models in various settings. \end{itemize}